GefullteTaubenbrust2/Minetest-Shaderpack/README.md

 # GefTau Shaderpack for Minetest
 This pack is intended to improve Minetest's visuals by modifying its shader code.
+Of course, the code is based off of minetest's original shader code.
 The pack adds the following effects:
 - Better Shadow/artificial Light Colors
 - Vignette
 - Color Grading